Top 10 Attraction Replacements at Disney World

 Regardless of motivation, the original Tiki Room is back, undoing the 1990s damage inflicted upon the attraction.

 In larger part, Soarin’ is here because it manages to capture the spirit and ambition of EPCOT Center, while also adding excitement to the mix.
-The updated Soarin’ Around the World is arguably inferior to its immediate predecessor, but for the sake of this list, we’re considering Soarin’ as a whole attraction, not the film playing in it.
+The updated Soarin’ Around the World is inferior to its immediate predecessor (see above), but for the sake of this entry, we’re considering Soarin’ as a whole attraction, not the film playing in it.

 toy-story-mania-sarah-bricker

-2. Who Wants to Be a Millionaire: Play it -> Toy Story Mania – For the last several years, Toy Story Mania has been one of the most popular attractions in Walt Disney World.
+Who Wants to Be a Millionaire: Play it -> Toy Story Mania – Since its debut over a decade ago, Toy Story Mania has been one of the most popular attractions in Walt Disney World.
 I have to admit that I think it’s overrated, with popularity coming from a dearth of other family-friendly options in Disney’s Hollywood Studios.

 Still, I think it’s better than Who Wants to Be a Millionaire: Play it and the type of attraction the park needed.
 The subsequent Toy Story Land additions (Slinky Dog Dash and Alien Swirling Saucers) were built on unused land, so they don’t really count here.
 With that said, Slinky Dog Dash is our favorite of the trio.

-What we did not foresee back when originally publishing our list was that Star Wars: Rise of the Resistance would be superior to Millennium Falcon: Smugglers Run.
-After all, what kid hasn’t dreamed of piloting the Fastest Hunk of Junk in the Galaxy?!
-As it turned out, Smugglers Run is fun, but Star Wars: Rise of the Resistance is revolutionary–a true triumph of Imagineering and arguably the best attraction in all of Walt Disney World.
+Of the ride replacements back in this corner of the park, Star Wars: Rise of the Resistance is far superior to Millennium Falcon: Smugglers Run.
+That might come as a bit of a surprise to first-timers, after all, what kid hasn’t dreamed of piloting the Fastest Hunk of Junk in the Galaxy?!
+As it turned out, Smugglers Run is fun but a bit like a UPS-in-space simulator, whereas Star Wars: Rise of the Resistance is revolutionary.
+It’s right up there with the best Walt Disney World–or any theme park anywhere–has to offer.

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!